Yoga & Meditation For Self-Healing

 1) ONE MINUTE BREATH

-20 seconds to inhale, 20 seconds to hold, 20 seconds to exhale - is the Ideal!!
+20 seconds to inhale, 20 seconds to hold, 20 seconds to exhale - is the Ideal and too long for most people!!

-New to this?
 Start inhaling for 10 seconds, holding for 10 seconds, exhaling for 10 seconds.
 Even 5 second segments are fine, if you find 10 second segments are too much after a few minutes.
 Continue for a minimum of 7 minutes.
 Doing this for 11 or 22 minutes can be most beneficial.
-Breathing for this is done through the nose only.
+Breathing for this is done through the nose only - the inhale and exhale!

 Optimized cooperation between the brain hemispheres.